Creamy Vegan Pumpkin Bean Soup

 - Garlic – for flavor.

-- Oil - any neutral-flavored oil will work to saute the onions in.
+- Oil – Any neutral-flavored oil will work for sauteing the onions.
 You can use a little extra vegetable broth instead to make it oil-free if you would like

-- Canned Tomato - for acidity and flavor.
+- Canned Tomato – for acidity and flavor.
 You can use crushed, diced, or even whole tomatoes.
-They will be pureed in the end so it doesn't matter how they are chopped.
-Tip: Fire roasted tomatoes will give your soup a little bit of smoky flavor if you like that.
+They will be pureed in the end, so it doesn’t matter how they are chopped.
+Tip: Fire-roasted tomatoes will give your soup a touch of smoky flavor if you like it.

 - Canned Pumpkin – to add creaminess, flavor, and tons of healthy vitamin A.